VictoryOnuoha/SprintDay/README.md

 | `id`      | `string` | **Required**.
 Id of item to fetch |

 #### returns list of tasks (for now) but will return projects as well
+### api is avaliable, please see SprintDay api on my repositories